Melbourne, Florida: Government

 Melbourne city officials created the Babcock Street Redevelopment District in 1998 to stimulate new development along Babcock Street from U.S. 1 south to U.S. 192.
 A 218-unit apartment complex built in 2005 is the most recent step to revitalize this area.

 In 2010, the Eau Gallie Arts District received its designation as a Florida Main Street.
-Established in 1860 along the Indian River, the arts district (called EGAD!) has proven to be highly successful in its redevelopment of the community of art galleries, shops, restaurants, Melbourne's first microbrewery, and contains the city civic center and public library with a public pier, Historic Rossetter House and Gardens, Pineapple Park, a few businesses over 40 years old, and a community park and band shell, which is the center of many community activities.
+Established in 1860 along the Indian River, the arts district (called EGAD!) has proven to be highly successful in its redevelopment of the community of art galleries, shops, restaurants, and Melbourne's first microbrewery, and contains the city civic center and public library with a public pier, Historic Rossetter House and Gardens, Pineapple Park, a few businesses over 40 years old, and a community park and band shell, which is the center of many community activities.
 It is now an unaccredited main street program.

 A $180.8 million operating and capital budget was passed for the 2014–2015 fiscal year.

-In 2007, the city had a taxable real estate base of $4.96 billion.
+In 2007, the city had a taxable real-estate base of $4.96 billion.

 A 2011 study rated the general pension fund for city employees highly at 190%.
 Less favorably rated were the pension plans for fire and police employees.

 In 2009, the city had 870 full-time and 176 part-time employees.